4.5. Planning for Logistics#

 return max(Q_x)

-Note above we assumed actions were deterministic, but the function can be easily adapted to non-deterministic actions.
-We awarded 100 points upon reaching the goal, but make sure that happens only once, or otherwise the value of that state will be infinite.
+Note that while here we assumed actions are deterministic, the function can be easily adapted to non-deterministic actions.
+We awarded 100 points upon reaching the goal, but make sure that happens only once.
 In addition, when the state is near an obstacle (we use the proximity_map_on likelihood image from Section 4.3), the agent gets punished by 100 points.
-Below, we do value iteration using a brute force loop, which is still remarkably fast:

 I, J = np.meshgrid(range(50), range(100), indexing='ij')